 Chris Moss.
-Journalist and writer specialising in the cultural history of Argentina.
+Journalist and writer with a focus on Spain and the cultural history of Argentina.
 He studied theology, English literature and education, before moving to Argentina in 1991.
 After returning to the UK he wrote for BBC History, the Daily Telegraph, Time Out and others.
-He has written and edited several guidebooks, as well as a cultural history of Patagonia and a literary compendium for London commuters.
+He has written and edited several guidebooks, including Eyewitness Travel: Back Roads Spain, a cultural history of Patagonia and a literary compendium for London commuters.
 He writes on South American music for Songlines and compiles tango albums.